Bilevel Optimization and Heuristic Algorithms for Integrating Latent Demand into the Design of Large-Scale Transit Systems: Data and Experimental Settings for Atlanta Case Studies

-The 2,426 ODMTS stops are allocated on the basis of three sources: (i) the 1,585 MARTA cluster stops, (ii) the centers of Census Blocks in East Atlanta, (iii) the centers of POIs inside or around the I-285 interstate highway loop or inside the city of Sandy Springs.
+The 2,426 stops (set $N$) are allocated on the basis of three sources: (i) the 1,585 MARTA cluster stops, (ii) the centers of Census Blocks in East Atlanta, (iii) the centers of POIs inside or around the I-285 interstate highway loop or inside the city of Sandy Springs.
 Specifically, all 1,585 MARTA cluster stops are first reserved as the ODMTS stops.
-To improve the granularity of stops such that the maximum straight-line distance between a stop and its nearest stop is \SI{457.2}{\meter} (\SI{1500}{feet}), 247 Census Block centers and 594 POI centers are then appointed as the ODMTS stops.
-The ODMTS stops are illustrated in Figure \ref{subfig:atl_stops}.
-The car travel time and car travel distance are queried from database constructed in accordance with OpenStreetMap (\url{https://planet.osm.org/} Last Visited Date: July 24th, 2022).
-It should be pointed out that traffic congestion is not taken into account due to the limited access to OpenStreetMap.
-However, shuttle legs are usually short and local; thus, shuttle operations are less affected by congestion.
+To improve the granularity of stops such that the maximum haversine distance between a stop and its nearest stop is \SI{457.2}{\meter} (\SI{1500}{feet}), 247 Census Block centers and 594 POI centers are then appointed as the ODMTS stops.
+All accessible locations are illustrated in Figure~\ref{subfig:atl_stops}.

-Following the allocation of ODMTS stops, for each trip in the latent demand, its origin and destination are mapped to their nearest ODMTS stops with regards to straight-line distance.
-At this stage, the Latent Trip set $T'$ is constructed.
-It should be recalled that the trips in the core trip set $T \setminus T'$ originate from and arrive at MARTA cluster stops, which are already ODMTS stops.
-The origin stops and destination stops of the core trip set $T \setminus T'$ and Latent Trip set $T'$ are illustrated as heat-maps in Figure \ref{subfig:atl_core_trips_heatmap} and Figure \ref{subfig:atl_additional_trips_heatmap}, respectively.
+Following the allocation of all stops, for each trip in the latent demand, its origin and destination are mapped to their nearest location with regards to haversine distance.
+At this stage, the Latent Trip set $T_{latent}$ is constructed.
+It should be recalled that the trips in the core trip set $T_{core}$ originate from and arrive at MARTA cluster stops, which are already reserved in set $N$.
+The origins and destinations of $T_{core}$ and $T_{latent}$ are illustrated as heat-maps in Figure \ref{subfig:atl_core_trips_heatmap} and Figure \ref{subfig:atl_additional_trips_heatmap}, respectively.

-As shown in Figure \ref{subfig:atl_hubs}, 66 ODMTS stops are designated as ODMTS hubs.
-Among these hubs, 38 of them are MARTA rail stations and the rail system is illustrated in \ref{subfig:atl_rails}.
-The other 28 stops are appointed as hubs following these four rules: (1) the stops are on major roads, (2) there are a considerable amount of riders who depart from or arrive at this stop, (3) the straight-line distance between two hubs are at least \SI{1}{km}, and (4) a particular emphasis on the East Atlanta region should be shown.
+As shown in Figure~\ref{subfig:atl_hubs_58}~and~\ref{subfig:atl_hubs_66}, 58 and 66 stops are designated as transit hubs, used for different case studies.
+Among these hubs, 38 of them are rail stations and the rail system is illustrated in \ref{subfig:atl_rails}.
+The other 28 stops are appointed as hubs following these four rules: (1) the stops are on major roads, (2) there are a considerable amount of riders who depart from or arrive at this stop, (3) the haversine distance between two hubs is at least \SI{1}{km}, and (4) a higher density of hubs should be allocated in the East Atlanta region.